 The Power of Dance & Mindful Movement: A Path to Embodied Freedom

 Most of us learn how to sit still, work hard, and keep it together.
-Very few of us learn what to do with anger, grief, or loneliness in our bodies.
+Very few of us know what to do with anger, grief, or loneliness in our bodies.
 We think about our feelings, explain them, and often hide them, but we rarely learn how to move them.

 Dance and mindful movement offer another way.
 Instead of asking the body to keep going at all costs, we let it participate.
 We pay attention to what feels tight, what feels heavy, and what feels even a little bit alive.
 Movement becomes a way to stay with ourselves, not a performance for others.

-How Dance Becomes a Lifeline
+How Dance Became a Lifeline

-I start to dance.
+I started to dance.

-A Client Story: When Movement Speaks
+When Movement Speaks for Clients

 Mindful Movement and Somatic Dance